I’d like to thank everyone for praying for me after my post about why I will never take my kids to church.

 I get that church is important to many of you.
 There was a time when it was for me.
 I was valedictorian from my Catholic high school and wrote a faith filled speech about the importance of the church in my upbringing.

-That was nearly 30 years ago.
-I know better now.white churches not marrying black couples, or the part where kids with down syndrome can’t get communion, or the part where pregnancy by rape is a “gift from god” – well, that and the fact that god doesn’t exist.
+While I’m fully supportive of the charity and community that churches foster, there’s an entire underbelly that just doesn’t do it for me – the part that has white churches not marrying black couples, or the part where kids with down syndrome can’t get communion, or the part where pregnancy by rape is a “gift from god” – well, that and the fact that god doesn’t exist.

 So I’m going to expand on my previous post and give you some reasons how not believing in god can make you a better parent.